 How is property handled when co-owned by a decedent or their trust?

-For example, if a decedent shared a vacation home with a friend and left their share to their children, the children may prefer to buy out the friend rather than co-own the property.
-If no agreement can be reached, a partition lawsuit may be required.
+When a decedent co-owned property with someone else, ownership issues often need to be resolved after death.
+For example, if the decedent owned a vacation home with a friend and left their share to their children, the children may prefer a buyout rather than ongoing co-ownership.

 How do I evict my brother from an inherited property?